joedicastro/dotfiles/vim/README.md

 >      NeoBundle 'scrooloose/syntastic'

+> By the way, you can remove all unused directories using the `NeoBundleClean`
-> So, that's it, is more simple that appears and save us a lot of headaches.
+> command.
+So, that's it, is more simple that appears and save us a lot of headaches.

 ## Colorschemes